 \section{Measurements on 2D cluster state}

 On any graph with a spin-$1/2$ Hilbert space on each vertex, one can define a cluster state through a finite depth circuit

-where $|+\rangle$ is the eigenstate of $X$ operator with +1 eigenvalues, and $\text{CZ}_{l}$ is the control-Z gate $\mathrm{CZ}=\mathrm{diag}(1,1,1,-1)$ applied on each pair of spin on the $l$th link of the graph.
+where $|+\rangle$ is the eigenstate of $X$ operator with +1 eigenvalues, and $\text{CZ}_{l}$ is the control-z gate $\mathrm{CZ}=\mathrm{diag}(1,1,1,-1)$ applied on each pair of spins on the $l$th link of the graph.
 The cluster state will be the ground state of the stabilizer Hamiltonian

-In this work, we consider the cluster state on a square lattice which is infinite along the $x$-direction and has open boundary condition (OBC) along the $y$-direction.
+In this work, we consider the cluster state on a square lattice which is infinite along the $x$ direction and has an open boundary condition (OBC) along the $y$ direction.
 We measure all the spins in the bulk of the square lattice and investigate how the resulting state on the boundary changes as we tune the bulk measurements.
 In particular, all measurements in the bulk are uniformly implemented by the projection operator $P=\frac{1}{2}(I+Z\cos{\theta}+X\sin{\theta}$), which is a projective measurement onto the $+1$ state of the operator $Z\cos{\theta}+X\sin{\theta}$.
 The measurement angle $\theta$ is the tuning parameter in our study.

-To tackle the problem, we adopt an infinite projected entangled pair state (iPEPS) representation for the cluster state.
-The tensor in this iPEPS representation has bond dimension $D = 2$~\cite{Verstraete2008, Orus2014, Bridgeman2017} and the non-zero elements of the tensor are shown in Fig.~\ref{Fig: settings}(a).
-Tensors after measurement can be obtained by contracting them with the projectors $P$, as shown in Fig.~\ref{Fig: settings}(b).
+To address the problem, we adopt an infinite projected entangled pair state (iPEPS) representation for the cluster state.
+The tensor in this iPEPS representation has bond dimension $D = 2$~\cite{Verstraete2008, Orus2014, Bridgeman2017} and the nonzero elements of the tensor are shown in Fig.~\ref{Fig: settings}(a).
+Tensors after measurement can be obtained by contracting them with projectors $P$, as shown in Fig.~\ref{Fig: settings}(b).

 For practical reasons, we consider a finite width of the system along the $y$ direction.
 For a given measurement angle $\theta$, we construct the upper boundary tensor without measurement ($D\times D\times D\times d_p$), the lower boundary tensor after measurement ($D\times D\times D$), and the bulk tensor after measurement ($D\times D\times D\times D$).
 Therefore, we encounter a 1+1D dynamical problem on the virtual indices for the boundary state, where an initial infinite matrix product state (iMPS) whose physical indices are the virtual indices of the original boundary PEPS is evolved under multiple layers of infinite matrix product operators (iMPOs).
-Such a problem can be simulated and analyzed with standard tensor network approaches~\cite{PerezGarcia2007, Verstraete2008, Orus2014, Bridgeman2017, Cirac2021}.
+This problem can be simulated and analyzed with standard tensor network approaches~\cite{PerezGarcia2007, Verstraete2008, Orus2014, Bridgeman2017, Cirac2021}.